10. The Holy Spirit

 Righteousness will be his belt and faithfulness the sash around his waist.
 Isaiah 11: 1-5

 Our God is the Trinity: the Father, and the Holy Spirit or breath of God, and the Son of God, the Word: one and the same and yet three separate beings!
 How mysterious is the Holy Trinity.
 How exquisite is the holy family of God.
 The prophet, Ezekiel, lived during the captivity of the Jewish people in Babylon.
-Read Ezekiel 1 and take in the supernatural vision that this chosen, called man witnessed:
+Read Ezekiel 1 and take in the supernatural vision that this chosen, called man of God witnessed:

 He said to me, “Son of man, stand up on your feet and I will speak to you.”
 As he spoke, the Spirit came into me and raised me to my feet, and I heard him speaking to me.
 He said: “Son of man, I am sending you to the Israelites, to a rebellious nation that has rebelled against me; they and their ancestors have been in revolt against me to this very day.
-Ezekiel 2: 1-2

 Then he said to me, “Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!
 This is what the Sovereign Lord says to these bones: I will make breath enter you, and you will come to life.
 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.
 Then you will know that I am the Lord.’”
 Ezekiel 37: 4-6.